norydev/NoryDev.github.io/_posts/2024-01-20-inertia-thin-your-frontend-framework.md

 ### Step 1: Inertia setup

 The [inertia_rails](https://github.com/inertiajs/inertia-rails) gem has some pretty good "Getting started" documentation.
-In the demo app, we can see in commit 3 of the [demo app](https://github.com/norydev/inertia-demo) how it is setup:
+In the [demo app](https://github.com/norydev/inertia-demo), we can see in commit 3 how it is setup:

 - add the `inertia_rails` gem, the `@inertiajs/react`, `react` and `react-dom` npm packages
 - replace the rails `root` route + HomeController by the inertia root route.